mroth/deepclean/README.md

 > be disrespectful to filesystem dirt :sparkles::wastebasket::sparkles:

 Currently looks for the following:
- - .bundle (Ruby)
+ - .bundle (Ruby Bundler)
- - node_modules (NPM)
+ - node_modules (NodeJS NPM)
- - target (Rust)
+ - target (Rust Cargo, Scala SBT)

+However it's easy to overrride this list.

 TODO: only recommend these for deletion if they are `.gitignore`'d, not tracked in git.

-deepclean will take advantage of multiple cores on your machine.
+deepclean will take advantage of multiple cores on your machine by gathering statistics for matched directories in parallel.

 ### Why not `find`?